EPYC 7551P vs Xeon Platinum 8280M

 So, is EPYC 7551P better than Xeon Platinum 8280M?

-It depends on what matters more to you.
-For gaming, Xeon Platinum 8280M is ahead with a 5.2% average FPS lead across 49 shared CPU game tests in our data.
+It depends on what you want from the system.
+For gaming, Xeon Platinum 8280M is ahead with a 5.3% average FPS lead across 50 shared CPU game tests in our data.
 For rendering, compiling, streaming, and heavier multitasking, EPYC 7551P pulls ahead with 1.2% better PassMark.
 EPYC 7551P also has the bigger cache pool with 66.2% larger total L3 cache (64 MB vs 39 MB).

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, EPYC 7551P is the better fit.
+For streaming, content creation, and heavier multitasking, EPYC 7551P is the stronger fit.
 You are getting 1.2% better PassMark, backed by 32 cores and 64 threads.
-It also carries the larger cache pool with 66.2% larger total L3 cache (64 MB vs 39 MB).
+It also has the larger cache pool with 66.2% larger total L3 cache (64 MB vs 39 MB).

 Which one is the smarter buy today, not just the cheaper CPU?

-EPYC 7551P is the smarter buy today.
-EPYC 7551P is $7,909 cheaper on MSRP at $2,100 MSRP versus $10,009 MSRP, and it gives you 1.2% better PassMark.
-The trade-off is that Xeon Platinum 8280M is still the better pure gaming CPU with a 5.2% average FPS lead across 49 shared CPU game tests in our data.
-It is also 382.3% better value on MSRP (18.1 vs 3.8 PassMark/$), so the better CPU is not just faster, it is also the cleaner value play on paper.
+EPYC 7551P is the better buy right now.
+EPYC 7551P comes in $7,909 cheaper on MSRP at $2,100 MSRP versus $10,009 MSRP, and it still gives you 1.2% better PassMark.
+The compromise is that Xeon Platinum 8280M is still the better pure gaming CPU with a 5.3% average FPS lead across 50 shared CPU game tests in our data.
+It is also 382.3% better value on MSRP (18.1 vs 3.8 PassMark/$), so you are getting the faster CPU without taking a value hit on paper.

 Which one is more future-proof for 2026 and beyond?